Skip to main content

 In the above flow:

-• The wallet sets FeeCredit to 1_000_000 and asynchronously calls Contract A. The wallet also sends 300_000 to the balance of Contract A
+• The smart account sets FeeCredit to 1_000_000 and asynchronously calls Contract A. The smart account also sends 300_000 to the balance of Contract A

 • Contract A sends its balance to pay for execution of Contract B (300_000), no gas is forwarded